 For clients that need more speed, we offer 10 Gbps unmetered ports on selected server specifications that we tailor to the unique needs of each client.
 Use cases that may benefit from 10 Gbps port speeds include:

-- Storage and back-up servers can take advantage of a fast network connection to reduce upload and download time for large data files.
+- Storage and back-up servers can take advantage of a fast computer network connection to reduce upload and download time for large data files.

 - Media streaming, especially video streaming, may require substantially higher data throughput than a 1 Gbps port can support.